Chronicle Staff Writer

 About Diversity Construction Group

-Diversity Construction Group (DCG) is a commercial construction company located in Cheshire, CT.
+Diversity Construction Group (DCG) is a commercial construction company located in Wallingford, CT.
 DCG is a full service general building contractor, specializing in public and private projects.
 DCG was founded in 2011 and has an extensive number of completed contracts that we are proud to showcase.
 These include school renovations, historical renovations, ADA improvements, and athletic field construction.

 DCG employs a highly skilled workforce and our employees have extensive experience in all areas of commercial construction, from pre-construction to close out.
 DCG is committed to employing a culturally diverse workforce and actively seeks our minority and women-owned subcontractors to be part of our team.